torvalds/linux/Documentation/mm/damon/design.rst

 To let users optimize DAMOS schemes with such special knowledge, DAMOS provides a feature called DAMOS filters.
 The feature allows users to set an arbitrary number of filters for each scheme.
+Each filter specifies

+- a type of memory (``type``),
-Each filter specifies the type of target memory, and whether it should exclude the memory of the type (filter-out), or all except the memory of the type (filter-in).
+- whether it is for the memory of the type or all except the type (``matching``), and
+- whether it is to allow (include) or reject (exclude) applying the scheme's action to the memory (``allow``).

+When multiple filters are installed, each filter is evaluated in the installed order.
+If a part of memory is matched to one of the filter, next filters are ignored.
+If the memory passes through the filters evaluation stage because it is not matched to any of the filters, applying the scheme's action to it is allowed, same to the behavior when no filter exists.

+For example, let's assume 1) a filter for allowing anonymous pages and 2) another filter for rejecting young pages are installed in the order.
+If a page of a region that eligible to apply the scheme's action is an anonymous page, the scheme's action will be applied to the page regardless of whether it is young or not, since it matches with the first allow-filter.
+If the page is not anonymous but young, the scheme's action will not be applied, since the second reject-filter blocks it.
+If the page is neither anonymous nor young, the page will pass through the filters evaluation stage since there is no matching filter, and the action will be applied to the page.

+Note that the action can equally be applied to memory that either explicitly filter-allowed or filters evaluation stage passed.
+It means that installing allow-filters at the end of the list makes no practical change but only filters-checking overhead.

 For efficient handling of filters, some types of filters are handled by the core layer, while others are handled by operations set.
 In the latter case,